Sa-1-droid/PDFquery/README.md

 ### 🔍 Ask Questions from PDFs

 * Upload any PDF and ask questions in natural language
-* Get accurate answers based strictly on document content
+* Get accurate answers strictly based on document content

 ### 🧠 AI-Powered Responses

-* Uses LLM (Groq + LLaMA 3) for context-aware answers
+* Powered by **Groq (LLaMA 3.3 70B)**
+* Context-aware answers using retrieved PDF chunks
 * Maintains conversational memory for follow-ups

 ### 📌 Clickable Source References

-* Each answer includes source citations
+Each answer includes source citations.

-* Click to:
+Click a source to:

 * Open the PDF
 * Jump to the exact page
-  * Highlight relevant text
+* View the relevant text

+---

 ### 💡 Smart Suggestions